Tuotanto | Tarkastus | Materiaalit

 Set the ideal temperature

 Using the correct temperature is crucial to both the quality of your solder joints and the longevity of your tip.
-For lead-free solder, it’s recommended to stay between 320°C and 340°C. Always start with the lowest effective temperature and only increase if needed.
+For lead-free solder, it’s recommended to stay between 330°C and 350°C for Sn100 and 305°C - 375°C for SAC305.
+Always start with the lowest effective temperature and only increase if needed.
 If you find yourself needing to exceed this range often, it might be time to switch to a tip that can transfer heat more efficiently.

 Use the right angle and gentle pressure